 Is a vegan diet safe during pregnancy?

-For the average healthy pregnant woman, the Academy of Nutrition and Dietetics recommends increasing your recommended daily caloric intake by 340 extra calories during the second trimester and 450 extra daily calories during the third trimester.
+For the average healthy pregnant woman, the Academy of Nutrition and Dietetics recommends increasing your recommended daily caloric intake by 340 extra calories during the second trimester, and 450 extra calories during the third trimester.

-Caloric intake should increase to 500 extra daily calories from pre-pregnancy needs during the first six months of breastfeeding and should drop to 400 extra daily calories during the second six months of breastfeeding.
+Caloric intake should increase an additional 500 calories per day from pre-pregnancy needs during the first six months of breastfeeding and decrease to 400 additional calories during the second six months of breastfeeding.

-During pregnancy, your body uses protein to help build cells and produce hormones for your developing child, as well as maintain your health.
+During pregnancy, your body uses amino acids from proteins to help build cells and produce hormones for your developing child, as well as maintain your health.

-During the second and third trimester of pregnancy as well as during breastfeeding, the recommended daily intake of protein for the average healthy pregnant woman is at least 70 grams per day.
+During the second and third trimester of pregnancy, as well as during breastfeeding, the recommended daily intake of protein for the average healthy pregnant woman is at least 70 grams per day.
 If you’re concerned that you are not getting enough protein in your diet or would like a more accurate number specific to you and your current health, you may wish to consult a dietitian.

 High protein vegan foods include: